Ecliip/SchoolFinalProject/README.md

 # Final Project - web dev - web Commerce

-That was final project for my shcool where I have been studying.
+That was final project for my school where I have been studying.
 The idea was to make a e-commerce for cars.
-So it impements the Main page, cart, pagination pages, product page.
+So it impements the main page, cart, pagination pages, product page also some basic CMS (you can controll the content).
+As well Authentication and route protection.
 Sure there is a lot of work to imrove the project to make ir real-world e-commerce.

 ### Tecnologies